SasView/sasview/src/sas/sasgui/perspectives/file_converter/media/file_converter_help.rst

 To convert a single frame, enter the same value for first frame & last frame, and 1 as the increment.

-For OTOKO files, there is also the option to output the data as multiple frames in a single CanSAS file, or multiple files with one frame each.
+CanSAS XML files can become quite large when exporting multiple frames to a single file, so there is an option in the *Select Frame* dialog to output each frame to it's own file.
 The single file option will produce one file with multiple `<SASdata>` elements.
 The multiple file option will output a file for each frame; each file will have one `<SASdata>` element, and the frame number will appended to the file name.

-All converted BSL frames will have the frame number appended to the file name.
+The multiple file option is not available when exporting to NXcanSAS.
+All frames will be written to the same file, since the HDF5 format is designed for handling large amounts of data.